All fields are required

 There are a few things we will need to pursue a Salmonella lawsuit for you.
 A copy of your receipt, for example, is good evidence for us to have for your case.
 If you were hospitalized, a copy of your discharge documents from your doctor is always helpful.
 But every case is different.
 So, the best way to determine what we may need for you is to give us a call.

 In a Salmonella lawsuit, you may be able to sue the store or restaurant where you bought the food.
 If the company that manufactured the food was at fault, you may also be able to sue the food manufacturer.
-In some cases, you can sue the multiple different companies in the chain of distribution, such as the supplier, distributer, packager, etc.
+In some cases, you can sue multiple different companies in the chain of distribution, such as the supplier, distributor, packager, etc.

 There are several different types of damages that can be recovered in a salmonella lawsuit: